jcbfshr/obsidian-things/README.md

 - Things 3 like Mobile Toolbar (kudos to [Alex the Creator of Cupertino theme](https://github.com/aaaaalexis) for some of the code I borrowed)
 - Fancy highlighter
 - Black background for Dark theme on Mobiles
-- No-wrap Dataview
 - Prettified Code Blocks
 - Full-size YT Previews
+- Full-width Mobile sidebars

+## Integrations
+- [Dataview] No-wrap rows
+- [Dataview] More accurate table borders and overall look
+- [Daily Notes Calendar] Customizations to match Things 3 look
+- [Calendar] Custom Today button to match Things 3 look
+- [Iconize] default color overrides separately for Light and Dark options
 - Custom checkboxes by Kepano

+NOTE: This theme seems to be not compatible with **Iconic** plugin!

+It is recommended to be used with these plugins:
+- Iconize
-- Daily Notes Calendar plugin customizations
+- Daily Note Calendar
-- Calendar plugin customization
-- Iconize default color overrides
+- Better Search Views

+Give it a try!

 ## Screenshots
 ![Light Theme](https://github.com/MrParalloid/obsidian-things/blob/main/Things-Light.png)